davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 This likely shows that the LREEs were equilibrated at a much higher temperature than the HREEs.
-This pronounced within-sample disequilibrium could be the result of metasomatic processes, which is bolstered by the fact that CK-4 shows the only significant melt-infiltration textures in the sample set.
-It is likely, therefore, that CK-4 was subjected to a short, transient heating event that was not fully equilibrated in HREE.
+This pronounced within-sample disequilibrium could be the result of metasomatic processes, which is bolstered by the fact that CK-4 shows the only significant melt-infiltration textures in the sample set
+<comment>Also significant in light of history</comment>.
+It is
+likely, therefore, that CK-4 was subjected to a short, transient heating event that was not fully equilibrated in HREE.
 Further, since this transient heating is not reflected in major-element temperatures, it is